Hello, I'm Vineet Pandey.

 Recent work

-Nastaran Jadidi Rhetoric and linguistic strategies in an online advocacy movement.
+Nastaran Jadidi Paper: Rhetoric and linguistic strategies in an online advocacy movement

 In Submission

-Janet Ikhile Understanding Specialists’ Workflow and Decision-Making for Designing Digital Tools.
-ACM Transactions on Computing for Healthcare Special Issue on Human Centered Computing in Healthcare, 2025
+Janet Ikhile Paper: Understanding Specialists’ Workflow and Decision-Making for Designing Digital Tools.

-Sujit K. Kamaraj Breaking Down Cognitive Activity during Errors with Fine-Finger Tracking on Touchscreens.
-ACM Transactions on Computing for Healthcare Special Issue on Human Centered Computing in Healthcare, 2025
+Sujit K. Kamaraj Paper: Breaking Down Cognitive Activity during Errors with Fine-Finger Tracking on Touchscreens.

 Research Group for 2025 Summer (May-August)